Submit Article

 What Were the Facts of This Case?

-The main contractor for the Seletar Sewage Treatment Works project was Hyundai Engineering & Construction Co Ltd (Hyundai).
-Hyundai contracted with the defendants, Vatten International Pte Ltd (Vatten), to be the painting subcontractors at a price of $1,562,117.62.
-Vatten in turn appointed the plaintiffs, Chan Hong Seng Engineering and Construction Pte Ltd (CHS), as the sub-subcontractors for almost all the painting work for $1,253,113.
+The dispute originated from the third phase of the construction of the Seletar Sewage Treatment Works.
+The contractual hierarchy was structured with Hyundai Engineering & Construction Co Ltd as the main contractor.
+Hyundai entered into a subcontract with the defendants, Vatten International Pte Ltd, for the execution of painting works at a contract price of $1,562,117.62.
+Vatten, in turn, appointed the plaintiffs, Chan Hong Seng Engineering and Construction Pte Ltd, as the sub-subcontractors to perform substantially all of the painting work for a sum of $1,253,113.

 How Did the Court Analyse the Issues?